 Is there a diet for autoimmunity?

-This is super important.
-If your healthy diet becomes inflammatory by eating foods that unknowingly affect your immune system, you may just be adding fuel to the fire.
-It is really important to find triggers that promote inflammation as well as CWD and yeast overgrowth in the gut that could lead to intestinal permeability.
-By calming inflammation in the gut, you will be able to better calm inflammation throughout the body.
-Checkout my article, Food Sensitivities and Leaky Gut for more details.
+Your “healthy” diet may be inflammatory to you by eating foods that might be unknowingly affecting your immune system.
+It is really important to find the triggers that promote your inflammation (as well as CWD and yeast overgrowth in the gut) and lead to intestinal permeability.
+By calming inflammation in the gut, you will be able to better calm inflammation throughout the entire body.

-In addition, diets high in sugar and carbohydrates may be have a greater susceptibility to glycation, or attaching a sugar molecule to a protein.
+In addition, diets high in sugar and carbohydrates may be have a greater susceptibility to glycation, which attaches a sugar molecule to a protein.
 If a protein gets oxidized, it changes shape and may confuse the immune system into thinking it is a foreign invader.
-Again with increased inflammation, loss of function occurs.
+It isn’t sugar alone, foods like lectins can also trigger changes in protein structure.

-Avoidance of gluten and gluten “cross cousin” foods is essential.
-Please refer Cyrex Labs, array 4 for a list of foods.
+Avoidance of gluten and gluten “cross cousin” foods such as dairy is essential.
 In addition, latex foods have also been shown to upregulate autoimmune so maybe you should think twice before eating that banana.
+Salt can also be an issue for some.

 What are the best supplements for autoimmunity?

-Vitamin D, essential fatty acids, Glutathione ( for those without a GSR SNP), and multivitamin that supports other genetics SNPs are important for helping re-regulate the immune system.
-Opioids, obtained through appropriate exercise may also help.
-Individualized support of the TH1/TH2, decoy glandulars, CWD and biofilm support is best done under the guidance of a functional medicine professional.
-In addition, some folks have responded well to low dose naltrexone through a licensed MD.
+Vitamin D, essential fatty acids, glutathione (plus additional support for those with a GSR SNP), multivitamin, and barrier support are the basics for helping re-regulate the immune system.
+Opioids obtained through appropriate exercise may also help.
+Individualized support of the TH1/TH2/TH3, CWD and biofilm support may be necessary.
+It is really dependent on an individual’s trigger and imbalances.
+Support is best done under the guidance of a functional medicine professional or medical doctor.
+In some cases, Rx prescriptions are necessary to stop advanced stage 3 disease responses.

 How can you test for autoimmune disease?

 I believe that it is best to order a comprehensive blood test and perform a Functional Blood Chemistry Analysis to find underlying causing that may be contributing to inflammatory issues.
-In addition, inflammatory markers such as CRP, SED rate, antibody and autoantibody tests are suggested.
-Cyrex Labs has a great panel for testing for many common autoimmune conditions.
-A bit expensive, but worth every penny if you have unexplained health issues.
-And finally, a test for EBV wouldn’t be a bad idea.
+In addition, inflammatory markers such as CRP, SED rate, ANA, antibody and autoantibody tests are suggested.
+Cyrex Labs has a great panel for testing for many antibodies related to specific autoimmune conditions as well as triggers by pathogenic, food, and chemical antibodies.
+You may also have to delve deeper into acquired or innate immunity markers depending on stage of your condition.
+Testing can be a bit costly but worth every penny if you have unexplained health issues.